 This argument has been applied to deny standing to third-party beneficiaries.
 In Mays-Maune & Assoc., Inc. v.
 Werner Bros., Inc., 139 S.W.3d 201 (Mo.
 App.
 2004), a building materials supplier brought an unjust enrichment claim against a general contractor, subcontractor, and the school district.
 The court, however, affirmed the dismissal of the claim against the school district because the supplier failed to comply with the requirements of § 432.070.
 Id. at 208-09.
-That is, there was no written contract between the supplier and the school district, and the court rejected the supplier's claim that by pleading the existence of a valid written contract between the school district and the general contractor, it somehow had satisfied the statute.
+That is, there was no written contract between the supplier and the school district, and the court rejected the supplier's claim that by pleading the existence of a valid written contract between the school district and the school district between the school district and the school district between the school district and the school district.
 Id.